jjshoots/jjshoots.github.io/_posts/2023-11-26-nglex-paci.md

 ##### Experiencing the calming dulldrums at the planet's thermal equator

-The Intertropical Convergence Zone, AKA dulldrums, are a zone over the thermal equator known for its monotonous windless weather.
+The Intertropical Convergence Zone, AKA dulldrums, is a zone over the thermal equator known for its monotonous windless weather.
 Expedition staff Joe Holliday can probably tell you everything about it.
 This was mesmerizing to me because I have never seen the ocean _that_ calm before, it was practically a sheet of glass.
 Since we were travelling South into the thermal equator at the time, the ocean just got calmer and calmer as the day passed.